rewati/n2sgen/README.md

   conf              Will reload the configuration. serve             Will launch a local server with the generate content.
 ```

+rsync and ftp dont work in current version.
+Will be working in second version.

 ## Configure Project

   Initialize project and exit